Aziiz01/Backend_web_MS/README.md

 ## 🎓 Project Overview

-**backend_ms** is an ambitious academic project that simulates a real-world backend architecture based on **microservices**.
+**backend_ms** is an ambitious freelance project that simulates a real-world backend architecture based on **microservices**.
 It demonstrates how multiple services can work together using modern tools and best practices in cloud-native backend development and DevOps.

 This project provides a hands-on example of building, deploying, and monitoring distributed services with high cohesion and scalability.